jmorvay/Frinx-docs/FRINX_ODL_Distribution/Release_Notes/Beryllium/frinx-odl-distribution-1-4-0.md

-This document describes the latest changes, additions, known issues, and fixes for the Frinx Controller. <!--more-->[wpmem_form login]
+This document describes the latest changes, additions, known issues, and fixes for the Frinx Controller.

 #### New Features, Improvements